Zakaria-Filali-dev/banat-hawaa-school/documentation/SUPABASE_EMAIL_CONFIGURATION_GUIDE.md

 1. **Test the diagnostic endpoint**: https://banat-hawaa-school.vercel.app/api/test-email
 2. **Check Supabase Auth logs** for specific error messages
-3. **Verify Brevo SMTP credentials** are correct in Supabase Dashboard
+3. **Verify Gmail SMTP credentials** are correct in Supabase Dashboard
-4. **Make sure the sender email is verified** in your Brevo account
+4. **Make sure you're using the Gmail App Password** (not regular password)

 ## Why This Happens

 - Supabase's `auth.admin.inviteUserByEmail()` uses Supabase's own email service
 - This service requires SMTP configuration in the Supabase Dashboard
 - Environment variables in your app (Vercel) don't affect Supabase's email system
-- The Brevo credentials need to be entered directly in Supabase's SMTP settings
+- The Gmail credentials need to be entered directly in Supabase's SMTP settings